saurabh1088/notes/iOS/QnA/QnA1.md

 ## What is the use case for defining a type to be private?
 One can define a private inner type to make internal data structure cleaner, however one doesn't need to expose these details to outsiders, hence these can be declared as private.

+## If one has to design an App which shows a large number of images, then how efficiently one can design this?
+For this use case, one can make sure to render thumbnail images of actual images on server and then download the thumbnail version meanwhile the actual large versions are downloaded as those can take time.
+The larger version of image will only be required once user selects the thumbnail, hence once can avoid unecessary large downloads.